Getting Started with Star Wars: Legion

 “This is Where the Fun Begins.”

 So you’ve taken a look at the models and found the faction that most fits your play style or just looks the coolest.
-The best way to start is with either the Galactic Civil War or the Clone Wars core sets since both will provide you with a commander, two core troopers, and a support unit along with the various upgrades, command cards, battle deck cards and unit cards.
+The first way to start is with either the Galactic Civil War or the Clone Wars core sets since both will provide you with a commander, two core troopers, and a support unit along with the various upgrades, command cards, battle deck cards and unit cards.
 In addition to all the units you will also be getting a set of movement tools, range tools, dice and some barricades to be used as terrain along with a generous amount of the game’s tokens that you’ll need for the game.
 All this is at an extremely good price point and is often suggested to go in with a friend so you both can pick up a core set, trade the units inside as well as the games various tools.
-From there I would suggest picking up a 3×3 gaming mat and downloading the free Skirmish rule-set from the website.

-Skirmish can best be described as the diet version of the game as it is a great place to learn the mechanics of the game from activation control, how to best utilize certain units.
+Either way you go, we would suggest picking up a 3×3 gaming mat and downloading the free Skirmish rule-set from the website.
+Skirmish can best be described as the “diet” version of the game as it uses smaller armies and a smaller battlefield.
+It’s a great place to learn the mechanics of the game from activation control to how to best utilize certain units.
 It is very beginner friendly and there are a set of deployment, mission, and condition cards that are balanced around the smaller point total and table.
-The nice thing about these battle cards is that they are very similar to their standard format counterparts so you can figure out which cards would be best for when you get a chance at larger games.
+The nice thing about these battle cards is that they are very similar to their standard format counterparts so you can figure out which cards would be best for your playstyle when you get a chance at larger games.

 “Do or do not, there is no try.”